Wood, hands, beauty

 The Chamoniard, fine cutlery

-Didier Simond is the kind of person who changes his blades depending on the season: a ski instructor in winter and a cutler in summer.
-This former joiner's workshop is in Chamonix, and it's in the mountains that he does part of his shopping.
-He unearths a rare species of alpine pine, found 3,000 years ago, where the Mer de Glace (Sea of Ice) once stood.
-While excavating the moraine, he unearths fossilised trunks caught in the glacier, which he transforms into knife handles.
-Knives made of ancient wood.
-Unique in the world.
-Didier and his son also work with Vallorcine larch, Servoz walnut, and frozen Chamonix birch.
-Their trademark: a handle as curved as Mont Blanc, woodburned with the route of the first ascent of the summit by Jacques Balmat and Dr. Paccard in 1786.
-It’s a powerful gesture, partly a homage and partly an everlasting legacy.
+Didier Simond is the kind of person who changes his blades with the seasons: a ski instructor in winter and a cutler in summer.
+His workshop, run by this former joiner, is in Chamonix — and it’s in the mountains that he sources part of his material.
+He discovers a rare species of alpine pine, arolla, which grew 3,000 years ago where the Mer de Glace now lies.
+By digging through the moraine, he unearths fossilised trunks trapped in the glacier, transforming them into knife handles — knives made from ancient wood, each one truly unique.
+Didier and his son also work with larch from Vallorcine, walnut from Servoz, and frozen birch from Chamonix.
+Their trademark: a handle curved like Mont Blanc, engraved with the route of the first ascent of the summit by Jacques Balmat and Dr Paccard in 1786.
+A powerful gesture — part tribute, part timeless signature.

 More information

-Rabbit on the Roof: elegance and performance, uncompromising skis
+Rabbit on the Roof: elegance and performance, skis without compromise

-A striking name, a vintage photo look.
-Gavroche cap, wool shorts, or wide corduroy pants.
-A jacket with a pocket watch over a Norwegian cardigan… Peter Steltzner—the rabbit on the roof—is a quirky Californian who has been making wooden skis in Les Praz since 2005.
-Each pair is carefully handcrafted with limited editions; it's a perfect combination of fine woods and technical fibres.
+A striking name, with a hint of vintage charm: think Gavroche cap, woollen shorts or wide corduroy trousers, a jacket and pocket watch over a Norwegian cardigan.
+Peter Steltzner — the “rabbit on the roof” — is a colourful Californian character who has been crafting wooden skis by hand in Les Praz since 2005.
+Each pair is handmade in very limited numbers, perfectly combining fine woods with technical fibres.
 The result?
-High-performance, sleek skis, designed for both touring and freeriding.
-Guides and several extreme skiing legends traded their skis for Rabbit on the Roof prototypes.
-Their reputation grew, and the project took off.
+High-performance, elegant skis, designed both for ski touring and freeriding.

 23, chemin des Dailles – Chamonix-Mont-Blanc